eluv-io/elv-client-js/README.md

 signing transactions.

-This wallet can be used in conjunction with the ethers.js library, or even another ethereum library like web3 (by extracting the private key), to deploy contracts and sign transactions.
+This wallet can be used in conjunction with the ethers.js library, or even another ethereum library like web3 (by extracting the private key), to deploy contracts, sign transactions and perform other functions not explicitly supported in the ElvClient.

-To see an example of how this can be done, you can look at how the ```CreateContentLibrary``` method deploys the ContentLibrary contract and calls the SetLibraryHash function on the contract.
+Refer to src/EthClient.js to see how ElvClient uses ethers.js to interact with the blockchain.

 ### Error handling